 Step 2: Enroll in a Doctor of Physical Therapy Program

 Interested students might consider a combined B.S./DPT program.
-Some colleges and universities offer a combined program that allows students to earn a Doctor of Physical Therapy in six years.
+Some colleges and universities offer a combined program that allows students to become a doctor of physiotherapy in six years.
 The bachelor's degree generally is awarded in a field like biology or sports science.

 Step 3: Participate in a Residency

 Following a DPT program, aspiring physical therapists can complete a residency program that includes both coursework and clinical experiences.
 A residency can also allow individuals to begin specializing in an area of physical therapy, such as orthopedics or neuroscience.

 Physical therapists must earn licensure in the state where they intend to work.
 To become licensed, physical therapists must pass the National Physical Therapy Examination or a similar state-level exam.